firewebro/euplatesc-whmcs/README.md

 # euplatesc-whmcs
-Update version of EuPlatesc WHMCS module for compatibility with PHP 8.1
+Updated version of EuPlatesc WHMCS module for compatibility with PHP 8.1